ghga-de/milestones-docs/34-chinese-pangolin/technical_specification.md

 ### Optional: Caching Strategy for DCS/Outbox

 - Add a "last_accessed" field for each entry in the DCS files database
-- Each time, this file is sucessfully accessed via a download request, update the "last_accessed" field for this files entry
+- Each time a file is sucessfully accessed via a download request, update its "last_accessed" field
 - Provide Script that looks through all files currently in the Outbox.
 If their "last_accessed" time is longer ago then a certain threshold, delete that file.

 ### Not included: